-As an expert sommelier and brewer, I can offer some insights into making Jello shots and whether you can replace the with .
+As an expert sommelier and brewer, I can offer some insights into making Jello shots and whether you can replace the water with alcohol.
 While Jello shots are often seen as a fun and creative way to enjoy alcohol, it's important to understand the implications of substituting water for alcohol in the recipe.

 The traditional Jello shot recipe typically calls for boiling water to dissolve the gelatin mix, followed by adding cold water to set the gelatin.
 However, many people choose to replace some or all of the cold water with alcohol to create boozy Jello shots.
 This modification can add an extra kick to the shots and enhance the flavor profiles.